Lago Ranco, Chile: Weather

-The fauna is closely related to the vegetation existing in the area, called Valdivian rainforest, which is characterized by the high proportion of endemic species, i.e. species whose distribution area is bounded in this region.
-However, many of these species are in danger of extinction due to man's unconsciousness.
-The most common mammals in these forests are the winks, pudú whose preferred habitat is the forest and ulmo coihue, puma the south, living in the mountain range, the gray fox, the coypu in the south, which is located in wetlands and swamps, and wild cat, and other introduced species like the hare.
+Fauna

-With regard to birds, it highlights the Chucao, the Huet hued, the Pigeon, the Choroy, the Carpenter and Partridge Grande Southern, among others.
+The fauna is closely related to the vegetation existing in the area, called the Valdivian rainforest, which is characterized by a high proportion of endemic species.
+However, many of these species are in danger of extinction due to anthropogenic factors.
+The most common mammals in these forests are the monito del monte, the pudú, whose preferred habitat is the forest and ulmo-coihue stands, the puma in the south, living in the mountain range, the gray fox, the coypu in the south, which is located in wetlands and swamps, and the wild cat, and other introduced species like the hare.

-Among insects, highlights: the Stag Beetle, the Beetle of the Moon, the Mother of the Snake and Horse of the Devil.
+With regard to birds, the most notable are the Chucao, the Huet hued, the wood pigeon, the Choroy, the Magellanic Carpenter and the southern Partridge, among others.

-As the fish are native and introduced species, which are a major attraction for sport fishing.
-The most abundant native fish are puye, carmetita, percatrucha zebra trout, mackerel of the river, and among the introduced species are rainbow trout, brook trout, brown trout and trout in Europe.
+Among insects, the most notable are the Stag Beetle, the Beetle of the Moon, the Mother of the Snake, and the Horse of the Devil.
+As for the fish, there are native and introduced species, which are a major attraction for sport fishing.
+The most abundant native fish are puye, carmelita, percatrucha, zebra trout, and mackerel of the river, and among the introduced species are rainbow trout, brook trout, brown trout and European trout.